espresse/weblog/README.md

 ============
 Blogging application written in Ruby 1.9 and Ruby on Rails 3.2

-You can download the source from GitHub:
+You can download the source code from GitHub:

       git clone git@github.com:espresse/weblog.git